michael-han-dev/QHacks-2023/README.md

 # QHacks2023
-Kevin Liang, Michael Han, Brett McGonagal, Thomas Tesselaar
+Kevin Liang, Michael Han, Brett McGonigal, Thomas Tesselaar

 ## Running the code
 To run the code, first get the code from GitHub and then make sure all dependencies are installed.
 You will need installed: